-Western Riding Advanced II Division

-Walk / Jog / Lope
+WESTERN RIDING Advanced II Walk / Jog / Lope

-Horse Handlers, Sidewalkers are not allowed.
+Horse Handler, Sidewalkers are not allowed.
 Callers are allowed.
 Spotters will be provided in the arena.

 Wait at the arena gate for direction by steward or gatekeeper.
-You may wait at the gate to be acknowledged.
 You will be judged at the first marker.